 Accelerometer Cabling

-Cables and connectors are typically the weakest part of a measuring system.
+Cables and connectors are typically the weakest part of a

-In our sensor data sheets you find recommendations for suitable cables for each accelerometer.
+In our sensor data sheets you find recommendations for

 Choosing the right sensor cable is of particular importance